hashicorp/terraform-azurerm-terraform-enterprise/README.md

   - The Key Vault should have enabled access for deployment for Azure Virtual Machines, as the virtual machines will pull the certificate (and secrets, if applicable) from Key Vault.

 - Certificates
-  - The value supplied for `ca_certificate_name` should match an existing Key Vault Certificate residing within the Key Vault specified via the `key_vault_name` variable.
+  - The value supplied for `certificate_name` should match an existing Key Vault Certificate residing within the Key Vault specified via the `key_vault_name` variable.

 ## Azure Services Used